• Facebook

 How to make Desi Hot and Sour soup

-spices and sauces added to vegetables.
+seasonings and sauces and shredded chicken added to the pot.

-broth and chicken added to the vegetables.
+chicken broth added to the soup.

 Serving